altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Her eyes neither moved nor blinked.~
 ~Screams penetrated the 'noise proof' chamber.~ '15...,14...,13...'
-*She darted her eyes to the clock above the man tied down to the gurney* ~She watched as the seconds ticked down and his struggles came to a climax.~ '0'
+*She darted her eyes*
+~To the clock above the man tied down to the gurney~ ~She watched as the seconds ticked down and his struggles came to a climax.~ '0'
 ~She paused, he was still struggling~